ALeesment/Gymwolf_staging/Readme.md

             - It is good practise to add attributes to elements.
 Code is more readable, automation is more effective (shorter code and simpler locators).
 For example for accessibility elements should be named.
-Accessibility is one branch of performance testing.
-For automation setting id's for elements are probably the best solution, because other attributes might change in dev process.
+It's important, because accessibility is a branch of performance testing.
+For automation, setting id's for elements, is probably the best solution, because other attributes might change in dev process.
 Sometimes setting id's for attributes is not possible/reasonable.